ZEISS-PiWeb/PiWeb-Api/_pages/025-measurements.md

 ### Add measurements

 Measurements can be created with or without measured values.
-To create a measurement it is necessary to transfer the measurement object within the request's body.
+To create a measurement, it is necessary to transfer the measurement object within the request's body.
 A unique identifier and the path are mandatory, attributes and a comment are optional.
 The attribute keys which are used for the attributes must come from the parts/characteristics attribute range (specified in the {{ site.links['configuration'] }})

 {{ site.images['info'] }} The comment is only added if versioning is enabled in server settings.